lacygoill/editorconfig-vim/README.md

 Fork of https://github.com/editorconfig/editorconfig-vim re-written in Vim9 script.

-To check the code compiles in a given script, write `:defcompile` at the end, and source it.
+To check that the code compiles in a given script, write `:defcompile` at the end, and source it.
 For example:

     $ echo 'defcompile' >>plugin/editorconfig.vim
     $ vim -Nu NONE -S plugin/editorconfig.vim